Twitter developer apps

 A good practice is to request only the minimum level of access to a user’s account data that an application or service requires.

 This permission level permits read access to Twitter resources, including (for example) a user’s Tweets, home timeline, and profile information.
-It does not allow access to read a user’s Direct Messages.
+It does not allow access to read a user’s Direct Messages, and it does not allow to update any element or object.

 Read and write

-This permission level permits read and write access to Twitter resources, including the ability to read a user’s Tweets, home timeline, and profile information; and to post Tweets, follow users, or update elements of a user’s profile information.
+This permission level permits read and write access to Twitter resources.
+In addition to allowing read access, it also allow to post Tweets, follow users, or update elements of a user’s profile information.
+It also allow to hide replies on behalf of the authenticating user.
 This permission level does not allow any access to Direct Messages (including read, write, or delete).

 Read, write and access Direct Messages